FaroukAmr/Web-Application/README.md

 # ASG Smart Lock web application

-This project was done as part of my internsip at Ahram Secuirty Group(https://www.ahramsg.com/) for their new smart cylinder lock.
+This project was done as part of my internsip at [Ahram Secuirty Group](https://www.ahramsg.com/) for their new smart cylinder lock.

 ## Deployment

-A beta version of this application is deployed on heroku: https://asg-smartlock.herokuapp.com/
+A beta version of this application is deployed on [heroku](https://asg-smartlock.herokuapp.com/)

 # Getting Started with Create React App